13 Types Of Fishing Rods & How To Choose The Right Rod?

 Ice fishing rods are pretty much super short spinning rods that are just 1-2 feet in length, and this is to make fishing directly above an ice hole a lot easier.
 Since you don’t have to do any casting when ice fishing, as you are literally just dropping the lure or bait into the hole, the rod can be very small.

-Since ice fishing rods are so small, they are also great for very young kids around 4-6 years old to use and learn to cast with.
+Since ice fishing rods are so small, they are also great for young kids around 4-6 years old to use and learn to cast with.

 When To Use Ice Fishing Rods